Jerrypan29/3DFace_FPGA/benchmark/README.md

  **Visualize the Results**:

-To gain a better understanding of how well the model performs, use the provided Jupyter notebook to visualize the results:
+To gain a better understanding of how well the model performs, use the Jupyter notebook to visualize the results:

 1. **Open the Visualization Notebook**:
    - Launch Jupyter Notebook in your environment: